Best Things To Do This Week In Los Angeles - August 14

 Burbank, CA 91502

 Comedy takes over Burbank this week as national headliners join emerging comedians for the 4th annual Burbank Comedy Festival.
-Running August 13-19, the event features more than 100 shows, celebrity podcasts, and industry panels throughout three Burbank venues.
+Running from August 13 to August 19, the event features more than 100 shows, celebrity podcasts, and industry panels throughout three Burbank venues.
 Tonight’s highlights include a live taping of the irreverent, headline busting podcast “The Jimmy Dore Show,” and performances by Carol Leifer and Kevin Pollak.

 MagicMania